 An assessment can assist an author to improve the quality of their work.
 While publishers may favourably consider manuscripts which have been revised after an assessment, there is no guarantee of publication.
 This ultimately depends on the publishers’ list, what else is being published in your genre and a number of other factors which impact on the literary or commercial viability of a book.

 The selection panel will choose the successful applicants who will be matched with an assessor who specialises in the genre of the manuscript submitted.
 It is expected that the applicant’s manuscript will be of a standard that reflects the more advanced skill level of the writer.

-Each assessment is worth an average of $700 to $1000 to the recipient.
+Each assessment that is granted is worth an average of $700 to $1000 to the recipient.

 The application deadline is: 28 May in any given year.